suranyami/peek-sidekiq/README.md

 Things this peek view provides:

-- Processed jobs
-- Failed jobs
-- Enqueued jobs
+- Duration spent in Sidekiq calls
+- Number of calls this page created

 ## Installation